libxengine/XEngine_ServiceApp/README.en.md

 GITHUB:https://github.com/libxengine/xengine

 ## How to develop
-You can directly write your code in XEngine_TCPTask.cpp,to process TCP-related protocol business content
+XEngine_CenterApp service is mainly used for TCP protocol, you can write your TCP(Business) operation related processing code here
-You can directly write your code in XEngine_HTTPTask.cpp,to process HTTP-related protocol business content
+XEngine_HttpApp service is mainly used for HTTP protocol, you can write your HTTP operation related processing code here

 ## Participate in contribution